15 Must-Have Smartphone Apps for the Savvy Driver

 Waze has pretty much become a do-it-all app for drivers everywhere.
 Not only does it offer directions to get you to your destination, but it also relies on real-time feedback from users to identify traffic, accidents, and road hazards, all to help its users reach their destinations as quickly as possible.
 In addition to its directional features, Waze also helps users find cheaper gas prices and dodge speeding tickets by allowing users to report a police presence.

 If you’re searching for a restaurant or business or looking for directions, Google Maps can help.
-The app features detailed mapping of more than 220 countries and territories, and it has millions of businesses, dining options, and points of interest plotted out around the globe.
+The app features detailed mapping of more than 220 countries and territories, and it has hundreds of millions of businesses, dining options, and points of interest plotted out around the globe.
 You can get real-time traffic info and find the latest info about your favorite businesses and restaurants with a simple search.

 Car Insurance Apps

 Car insurance can get confusing, but the right apps can simplify everything and potentially help you save money.